-The adoption of 28 C.F.R. part 35, the Nondiscrimination on the Basis of Disability in State and Local Government Services, will serve to effectuate subtitle A of Title II of the Americans with Disabilities Act of 1990 (104 Stat.
+The adoption of 28 C.F.R. part 35, the Nondiscrimination on the Basis of Disability in State and Local Government Services, will serve to effectuate subtitle A of Title II of the Americans with Disabilities Act f 1990 (104 Stat.
 327, Pub.
 L. 101-336, as amended), which prohibits discrimination on the basis of disability by public entities.

 - 1.1 Findings.
-The SUSANVILLE INDIAN RANCHERIA CALIFORNIA ("Tribe" or "Tribal") finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 28 C.F.R. part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services, is hereby adopted as the Tribal ADA Standards, which prohibits discrimination on the basis of handicap in tribally assisted programs and activities. - 1.2 Inconsistent Codes Repealed.
-All articles, titles, chapters, or other codes or portions thereof, in conflict herewith are hereby repealed in that respect only. - 1.4 Certification of Adoption and Publishing.
-The Tribal Secretary shall certify the adoption of this Tribal Ordinance and cause the same to be published as required by law. - 1.5 Effective Date.
+The BUENA VISTA RANCHERIA OF ME-WUK INDIANS ("Tribe" or "Tribal") Tribal Council on behalf of the Tribe finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 28 C.F.R. part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services, is hereby adopted as the Tribal ADA Standards, which prohibits discrimination on the basis of handicap in tribally assisted programs and activities. - 1.2 Inconsistent Codes Repealed.
+All other codes or portions of codes in conflict herewith are hereby repealed in that respect only. - 13 Certification of Adoption and Publishing.
+The Tribal Secretary shall certify the adoption of this Tribal Ordinance and cause the same to be published as required by law. - 4 Effective Date.
 This Tribal Ordinance and the rules, regulations, provisions, requirements, orders, and matters established and adopted hereby shall take effect and be in full force and effect from and after the date of its final passage and approval.